RuqiBai/academic-website/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "bairuqi@purdue.edu"
+email: "rbai25@apple.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a Ph.D candidate of Elmore Family School of Electrical and Computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Dr. David I. Inouye</a>.
-I have worked in site reliability engineer focusing on abnormality detection at <a href="https://ir.baidu.com/">Baidu</a> before my Ph.D. career.
-My research interests include Trustworthy and Reliable AI/ML, especially from causal perspective.
+I am a Machine Learning Engineer of AIML at Apple.
+I earned my Ph.D. of Machine learning at Purdue University supervised by <a href="https://www.davidinouye.com/">Dr. David I. Inouye</a>.

-{{< icon name="download" pack="fas" >}} Here is my {{< staticref "media/CV_Ruqi_Bai.pdf" "newtab" >}}CV{{< /staticref >}}.